zhanglongx/CFWHelper/README.md

         PS > go build -ldflags -H=windowsgui .
     ```

-2. To Make Clash Core use the fixed external control port.
+2. Make Clash Core use the fixed external control port.
 See: https://github.com/Fndroid/clash_for_windows_pkg/issues/2409

 3. Make modifies to the main.go (FIXME: It's no need to use configuration file for now):